 The Council have decided to lower the lowest limit of handicaps from -3 to -5, and this should please those associates who wrote on the subject to the magazine.
-May I suggest all Associates should apply to the Secretary for at least two copies of Mr. Solomon's "Instruction to Beginners" (price 1/-).
+May I suggest all Associates should apply to the Secretary for at least two copies of Mr. Solomon's "Instruction to Begin-ners" (price 1/-).
 They are very good and a splendid way of approaching possible new players, as they are so easy to understand and may well encourage them to become Associates in 1966.
-I also ask those players who have not got a copy of Mr. Roper's Simplified Laws (price 1/6d) to write for one to help them better to understand the laws of croquet.
+I also ask those players who have not (price 1/6d) to write for one to help them better to understand the laws of croquet.